raramuridesign/joomla-3.x/README.md

 However, official support for Joomla 3.x ended in February 2025 (counting the eLTS program).

-So we're actively developing Joomla 3.x UTD as an up-to-date distribution of the Joomla 3.x content management system, built to ensure code security and support modern PHP & MySQL/MariaDB versions.
+So we're actively developing Joomla 3.x UTD as an up-to-date distribution of the Joomla 3.x content management system, built to ensure code security, support modern PHP & MySQL/MariaDB versions & fix any broken behaviour that never got sorted before the release of newer major versions of Joomla.

+If you are a Joomla extension developer reading this, ensure your extension update XML files don't stop at Joomla 3.10.x.
+Do your users a favour ;)

 ---